While most celebrate January 1st as the New Year, according to the Catholic Church calendar it’s still Christmas!

 Just about everyone knows the song, the Twelve Days of Christmas.
-If not, the first stanza should spark your memory, ”On the first day of Christmas, my true love gave to me, a partridge in a pear tree.”
-Although Catholics link the song to a clever way to teach Catholicism when Puritans banned the English from celebrating Christmas and the Catholic faith back in the 16th century, such claims are speculative due to lack of evidence.
-However faith is typically used as an anchor to deduce that the possibility does indeed exist.
+If not, the first stanza should spark your memory, ‘‘On the first day of Christmas, my true love gave to me, a partridge in a pear tree.”
+Some Catholics claim the song was a clever way to teach Catholicism when Puritans banned the English from celebrating Christmas and the Catholic faith back in the 16th century.
 Researchers have actually traced the genesis of the song regardless of one’s belief about the reason behind its origin.

 Today, the lack of celebration of the Twelve Days of Christmas really does speak to the secularization of Christmas.
-Advent is better known and more celebrated as the build up to Christmas Day.
-It is the time of preparation to celebrate the coming birth of Jesus.
+Advent, the time of preparation to celebrate the coming birth of Jesus, is better known and more celebrated than the days following Christmas.
 But even Advent calendars are more about receiving than giving.
-Perhaps the reason for the complete Christmas season has been lost in the commercialization of Christmas.
-In accordance to the liturgical year, the Twelve Days of Christmas is the period after the birth of Jesus and a part of the Christmas celebration.
+Perhaps the reason for the complete Christmas season, December 26-January 6, has been lost in the commercialization of Christmas.
+In accordance to the liturgical year, the twelve days of after the birth of Jesus is still a part of the Christmas celebration.
 At one time, over these 12 days people celebrated with merriment, spent time with family, gave charity to the poor and prepared to celebrate the life of Jesus here on earth.
 It just seems these days as Christmas is marketed earlier and earlier (before Halloween!), it’s easy to feel Christmas ends the morning presents are opened.

 Happy New Year to all!
 Wishing you joy, peace, and happiness in 2014!